Alabama Hammers: 2011

 On November 5, 2010, it was announced that indoor football was to stay at the Von Braun Center in the form of the Alabama Hammers who would be playing in the Southern Indoor Football League (SIFL).
 The nickname "Hammers" was chosen due to the state bird of Alabama being the yellowhammer.
 On December 19, 2010, the Hammers announced that Marty Hammond, who had coached the Rio Grande Valley Dorados from 2006 to 2009, as their first ever head coach.
 On March 19, 2011, the Hammers took the field for their first ever game as a franchise, losing 20–67 to the Columbus Lions.
 The Hammers achieved the first victory in forfeit fashion, as the Mobile Bay Tarpons forfeited their April 29 game.
 The Hammers finished the regular season with a 4–8 record, failing to qualify for the postseason.

 2012

 Before the season began, the Hammers joined the Professional Indoor Football League after the Southern Indoor Football League dissolved.
 The Hammers went 3–9 in 2012, failing to making the playoffs.

 2013

 For the 2013 season, the Hammers hired former Alabama Vipers coach Dean Cokinos to be their head coach.

-The Hammers have achieved the level of success expected of coach Cokinos, who has a great winning percentage in lower level indoor football.
+The Hammers have achieved the level of success expected of coach Cokinos, who has a high winning percentage in lower level indoor football.
 They won their first championship when they won the PIFL title over the Richmond Raiders 70–44.